Enabling HTTP Secure (HTTPS)

 When you visit a site via HTTPS, the URL looks like this: https://drupal.org/user/login.
 When you visit a site via plain (unencrypted) HTTP, it looks like this: http://drupal.org/user/login.

-HTTPS is typically used in situations where a user would send sensitive information to a website and interception of that information would be a problem.
+One could easily argue that any web traffic is privacy-sensitive, but there are situations where it becomes especially important that the traffic is protected from eavesdropping.
+This is typically when a user would send sensitive information to a website and interception of that information would be a problem.
 Commonly, this information includes:

 Moreover, HTTPS is now required for HTML5 Geolocation to work in nearly all modern browsers for privacy reasons!
 This is at the JavaScript implementation level, so the module used to supply this (e.g. GeoField [“Lat/Long” Widget] or IP Geolocation Views & Maps [“Set my location” Block] among others) cannot override it.
 If you attempt to use this over HTTP in any such browser (the only exceptions these days are dangerously outdated browsers such as on old Android devices and maybe some computers still running Windows XP or a PowerPC version of Mac OS X), it will not work and you will not get an error message explaining why (except perhaps in the browser’s Developer Tools Error Console) — the underlying JavaScript function calls simply won’t execute over HTTP.
 So if your web application needs to know where the visitor is without requiring typing in an address or manual Lat/Long coordinates, you must use HTTPS.